 * Note: Depending on the location in Colombia, public burial is done in plots or crypts.
 They are leased for 4 years, after which the remains must be exhumed.
 Please verify the options with the funeral home.

-If you would like your company included on this list, send a message to ACSBOGOTA@STATE.GOV
+If you would like your company included on this list fill out the information in our contact form.

 - Funeraria Gaviria www.gaviriafuneraria.com